aspnetboilerplate/aspnetboilerplate/doc/WebSite/EntityFramework-Integration.md

 The NuGet package to use EntityFramework as an O/RM in ASP.NET Boilerplate is [Abp.EntityFramework](http://www.nuget.org/packages/Abp.EntityFramework).
 You should add it to your application.
-It's better to implement EntityFramework in a seperated assembly (dll) in your application and depend on that package from this assembly.
+It's better to implement EntityFramework in a separated assembly (dll) in your application and depend on that package from this assembly.

 ### DbContext